-Graham Lemke (chair), Tuan Nguyen, George Nwaogu, Jaclyn Rundle, Maggie Schlerman, Jessica Schuring, Julie Summers
+Maggie Schlerman (chair), Crystal Bruntz, Graham Lemke, Tuan Nguyen, George Nwaogu, Jaclyn Rundle, Julie Summers

 The program prepares students professionally for careers in public, private, government and not-for-profit accounting.
-Students are encouraged to study abroad with one of Central’s international programs to enhance their development as global citizens, or with Central’s Chicago program and the Washington, D.C. program, to pursue an internship (available in Europe, Chicago, Washington, D.C., and regionally) and to become active in various student educational and/or service organizations and other co-curricular activities.
+Students are encouraged to study abroad to enhance their development as global citizens, or with Central’s Chicago and Washington, D.C. internship programs, and to become active in various student educational and/or service organizations and other co-curricular activities.

 As demonstrated by recent success, Central’s accounting graduates are well qualified for national standardized professional exams such as the Certified Public Accountant (CPA) and the Certified Management Accountant (CMA), or to enter graduate or professional programs.
 Students can choose to complete the 150 semester hours required by most states, and of the American Institute of Certified Public Accountants (AICPA), at Central or pursue a graduate degree.